grate-vla/grate-vla.github.io/index.md

 for bootstrapping their submissions.
 In particular, we encourage submissions that:
 1. Provide simple interfaces for policy deployment with interpretable action proposals and performance predictions,
-2. Utilize open-source datasets and foundation models for training generalist robot manipula- tion policies,
+2. Utilize open-source datasets and foundation models for training generalist robot manipulation policies,
 3. Leverage predictive redteaming for target data collection and fine-tuning,
 4. Harness open-source world models for efficient data scaling and grouding, especially centered on failure scenarios.